leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

 - **Materialized views** are precomputed views that periodically cache the results of a query for increased performance and efficiency
     - Materialized views are recomputed in the background when the base table changes,  no user action is required - they are always fresh
     - If a query against the base table can be resolved by querying the materialized view, BigQuery will also reroute for better performance
+    - Materialized views are useful if you have complex, predictable queries that need high processing power or if you need access to real-time aggregations
     - Keep in mind that materialized views use a restricted SQL syntax and a limited set of aggregation functions, they also can only use a single table (no joins)

 ```